rubenwardy/minetest_modding_book/chapters/releasing.md

 	Unzip the archive, rename the folder to to modfoldername and place it in minetest/mods/minetest/

-	(  Linux: If you have a linux system-wide installation place it in ~/.minetest/mods/minetest/.  )
+	(  GNU/Linux: If you use a system-wide installation place it in ~/.minetest/mods/minetest/.  )

 	(  If you only want this to be used in a single world, place